pbullhove/pbullhove/README.md

 ### Hi there 👋

+I'm a back-end developer and Scrum Master working at Equinor!

+I'm also an aspiring full-stack developer, currently teaching myself React.

+Check out my stuff!

 <!--
 **pbullhove/pbullhove** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.